benscabbia/Serializability/README.md

 # Conflict Serializability Algorithm

-I developed this application during my advanced database module in my masters studies.
+I developed this brute force algorithm during my masters studies.
+It's a great aid to quickly determine whether a schedule is serializable and draw a precendence graph.

 **Features:**